InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/penance.md

 causes the state of being occasionally referred to as [the Philosopher's Stone]({{ site.baseurl }}{% link _pages/alchemy.md %}).

+Regular consumption of the Philosopher's Stone grants longevity, buying time to pursue Level 4 Ascension.

 Procedure for the Great Rite:
 1. approximately 10 days celibacy
 2. coitus until the brink of climax